-For a cleaner presentation, you can choose to pipe the filling into the eggs with a pastry bag or plastic ziplock bag.
-I used to take the time to do that, but since I usually cover the filling with a garnish of chopped green onions and paprika, I don't feel like it's necessary to try and make it all pretty with a pastry bag.
+For a cleaner presentation, you can use a piping bag to pipe the filling into the eggs.
+I used to take the time to do that, but since I usually sprinkle the tops with a garnish of chopped green onions, chives, or dill and paprika, I don't think it's necessary.
 BUT, using a star tip through a pastry bag does look pretty!!

 If you plan to make deviled eggs often, you may want to invest in a deviled egg tray.
 These egg trays have egg-shaped indentations (typically 12 to 24 cavities) to hold the eggs and keep them from sliding all over the platter.
-I have found cheap plastic ones at the dollar store, or you can find nicer porcelain egg trays or even pottery ones!
+I have found cheap plastic ones at the dollar store, or you can find nicer porcelain egg trays!
 These would make beautiful gifts!
 If you are transporting them, this carrier is pretty cool and inexpensive!

 We love to keep these deviled eggs in our fridge for a quick snack or lunch side.
-We're still working on our kids liking them -- they'll eat hard-boiled eggs but not deviled eggs, go figure.
-And, Judah loves egg salad sandwiches, which is basically the same thing, right?
+We also love egg salad sandwiches, which is basically the same thing, right?